Invasive species have created a cycle of wildfire in Hawaiʻi. Can Maui break it?

 As residents rebuild in the weeks and months ahead, wildfire ecologists and botanists say they must consider restoring the native vegetation and forests that existed before Europeans arrived.
 Maui’s wet season, which spurs new plant growth, is two months away.
 Without human intervention, the same invasive plants that helped create the wildfires will move in, creating another dangerous cycle of invasive growth and wildfire risk.

-“You can’t wait forever,” Mike Opgenorth, a plant ecologist and director of the Kahanu Garden and Preserve on Maui, told Grist.
+“You can’t wait forever,” Mike Opgenorth, a plant ecologist and director of the National Tropical Botanical Garden’s Kahanu Garden and Preserve on Maui, told Grist.
 “It’s going to get harder as invasive plants reestablish in these areas that were burned.”

 European colonizers also introduced sugar plantations, clearing away forest, ponds, and bogs to grow the crop, which quickly became Hawaiʻi’s main export.
 Toward the end of the 19th century, Hawaiʻi was exporting more than 24 million pounds of sugar, up from just 300,000 pounds in 1846.
 For the better part of a century, the industry boomed.
 Then it went bust as rising labor costs made Hawaiian sugar less competitive in the world market.
 In 2016, Hawaiʻi’s last sugar mill, on Maui, shut down.

 Invasive species, stronger and more aggressive than the islands’ native plants, encroached on the vacated land.
-Non-native grasses now make up a quarter of Hawaiʻi’s land cover.
+Nonnative grasses now make up a quarter of Hawaiʻi’s land cover.
 “These grass-dominated landscapes allow wildfires to propagate rapidly,” according to a 2015 study conducted by several of the state’s foremost wildfire ecologists.
-That same study showed that, between 1904 and 2011, most of the terrain burned by wildfire on the islands was dry, non-native grassland.
-That vegetation encouraged fire to spread into native forests, beating back the endemic species and allowing invasives to expand further.
+That same study showed that, between 1904 and 2011, most of the terrain burned by wildfire on the islands was dry, nonnative grassland.
+That vegetation encouraged fire to spread into native forests, beating back the endemic species and allowing invasives to expand farther.

 The Maui fires have briefly paused the spread of invasives in parts of Maui by wiping all species — native and foreign — from the landscape.
 But the fires won’t keep the invasives at bay for long.
 Research shows that in the aftermath of extreme weather events, invasives tend to regrow faster than native plants.
 “It’s essentially a blank canvas, where invasive species will thrive much more than our native ones,” Opgenorth said, referring to the Maui fires.